 - extraordinary family circumstances.

-All rescheduled exams are rescheduled after the scheduled exam date.
-An exam conflict exists when you have two scheduled final examinations to start within 16 hours of each other (take-home exams do NOT constitute a conflict).
-Students who have a conflict must complete the Examination Conflict form 3 weeks after the start of the semester.
+An exam conflict exists when two scheduled final examinations start within 16 hours of each other (take-home exams do NOT constitute a conflict).
+Students with a conflict must complete the Examination Conflict form 3 weeks after the start of the semester.
 Please do NOT schedule any travel arrangements until the END of the exam period.
-Students should consult “RULES GOVERNING EXAMINATIONS, GRADES, AND HONORS” in the Academic Regulations before submitting the Examination Conflict Form.
+Students should consult the Rules Governing Exminations, Grades, and Honors section before submitting the Examination Conflict Form.
 Exam conflicts will not be negotiated by the Registrar's Office after 3 weeks after the start of the semester.

 Any student with an absolute examination conflict may elect to take the two conflicting exams on the same day if, before the end of the seventh week of class, he or she properly notifies the Registrar of his or her election to do so.
 These examinations will be scheduled so that there is a short interval between the end of the first examination and the beginning of the second examination.